-Glucosamine chondroitin sulphate are natural supplements often prescribed for arthritis.
+Glucosamine chondroitin sulphate is a natural supplement often prescribed for arthritis.

 Patients with joint cartilage problems, such as arthritis, have probably heard of the possible benefits of glucosamine and chondroitin sulphate.
 Glucosamine and chondroitin are supplements that are sold over the counter in pharmacies, grocery stores, and health food stores.
 The benefit of glucosamine chondroitin is still under debate, and many patients wonder if they should bother taking these expensive supplements.
 It seems that they may help reduce pain but there is no evidence that they slow the degenerative march of cartilage.